Skip to Content

 Why this shape

 The split between long-running services and ephemeral job services is what keeps the steady-state SPCS bill predictable.
-The five long-running services use a fixed compute pool node; sync, loader, identity, and trait work — which is bursty and concurrent — fans out to job services that exit when the run completes.
+The four long-running services use a fixed compute pool node; sync, loader, identity, and computed attribute work — which is bursty and concurrent — fans out to job services that exit when the run completes.
 The block volume on Postgres is the only persistent storage; everything else is rehydrated from Postgres on service restart.

 The reverse-proxy chain rather than a direct browser-to-SPCS connection is what lets Zeotap ship the same UI to cloud and Native App customers.
 The browser doesn’t know whether the workspace it’s looking at runs in the cloud or in an SPCS install — both look like normal composable.zeotap.com API calls.